jkoshy01/sqlalchemy-challenge/README.md

 Step 2 - Climate App
 Now that you have completed your initial analysis, design a Flask API based on the queries that you have just developed.

-Use Flask to create your routes.
+Use the Flask to create your routes.

 Routes